Flushev/secunda_test_task/README.md

 Make sure that MySql user have permission in target db:
 * ```GRANT ALL PRIVELEGES ON `target_database`.* TO 'user'@'localhost';```

-Make sure that MySqk user have permission for working with test databases (need for unit tests):
+Make sure that MySql user have permission for working with test databases (need for unit tests):
 * ```GRANT ALL PRIVILEGES ON `test_secunda\_%`.* TO 'user'@'localhost';```

 Apply migrations (inside venv):